Beyond Superficial Unlearning: Sharpness-Aware Robust Erasure of Hallucinations in Multimodal LLMs: Introduction

 \section{Introduction}

-Multimodal Large Language Models (MLLMs) have reshaped the landscape of vision-language tasks, demonstrating exceptional proficiency in image captioning~\cite{Lai2024RevisitLI,Otter,GIT} and visual question answering~\cite{FlowVQA,Ji2022SurveyOH}.
-However, this prowess is shadowed by the persistent issue of hallucination~\cite{Liu2024ASO,Chen2023FactCHDBF,Biten2021LetTB,Li2023EvaluatingOH}, where generated text conflicts with visual evidence.
+Multimodal Large Language Models (MLLMs) have reshaped the landscape of vision-language tasks, demonstrating exceptional proficiency in image captioning~\cite{LaiS0CZZHTGGCY25,Li2023BLIP2BL,Captionanything} and visual question answering~\cite{FlowVQA,VQAI}.
+However, this prowess is shadowed by the persistent issue of hallucination~\cite{Liu2024ASO,ChenFactCHDBF,BitenGK22,POPE}, where generated text conflicts with visual evidence.
 Such unfaithful outputs fundamentally undermine the trustworthiness of MLLMs in real-world applications, necessitating effective mitigation strategies.

-Existing countermeasures typically fall into two categories: \emph{training-stage alignment}~\cite{Gunjal2023DetectingAP,Sun2023AligningLM,Yu2023RLHFVTT,Zhao2024AlignGPTML} and \emph{inference-stage intervention}~\cite{Yin2023WoodpeckerHC,Wang2023VIGCVI,Chen2023ShareGPT4VIL}.
+Existing countermeasures typically fall into two categories: \emph{training-stage alignment}~\cite{GunjalYB24,SunSCLLSGGWYKD24,YuYZHHCHL0024,Zhao2024AlignGPTML} and \emph{inference-stage intervention}~\cite{YinFZXWSSLSC24,ShareGPT4VIL}.
 While effective, the former incurs prohibitive data annotation and retraining costs, whereas the latter often imposes significant inference latency.
 Consequently, \textbf{machine unlearning} has emerged as a compelling, resource-efficient paradigm~\cite{Cao2015TowardsMS,Ullah2021MachineUV}.
-By selectively "forgetting" specific hallucination patterns without full retraining, methods like EFUF~\cite{EFUF} promise a balance between efficiency and safety.
+By selectively ``forgetting'' specific hallucination patterns without full retraining, methods like EFUF~\cite{EFUF} promise a balance between efficiency and safety.

 However, we argue that current unlearning approaches for MLLMs remain \textit{superficial}.
-Our empirical analysis reveals a startling fragility: models subjected to standard unlearning exhibit a rapid resurgence of hallucinations when subjected to relearning attacks~\cite{Lynch2024EightMT,Deeb2024DoUM}, which involves exposure to a negligible amount of the original hallucination-inducing data.
+Our empirical analysis reveals a structural fragility: models subjected to standard unlearning exhibit a rapid resurgence of hallucinations when subjected to relearning attacks~\cite{Lynch2024EightMT,Deeb2024DoUM}, which involve exposure to a negligible amount of the original hallucination-inducing data.
+In practical deployment, this vulnerability is highly critical.
+MLLMs frequently undergo incremental fine-tuning to adapt to specialized tasks.
+Since real-world data distributions inevitably overlap with pre-training data, even standard non-malicious updates can inadvertently act as unintended relearning, shifting parameters and reactivating suppressed errors.
 As shown in Figure~\ref{fig:insight-a}, unlearned models initially produce hallucination-free captions, but quickly revert to hallucination-prone behaviour after only tens of relearning samples.
 Quantitatively, Figure~\ref{fig:insight-b} shows that EFUF's hallucination rate rises sharply with more relearning samples, regressing to the pre-unlearning baseline.